BSc (Hons) Biomedical Science

 Conduct vitally important scientific tests

-Professional Biomedical Scientists in the NHS are responsible for conducting vitally important scientific tests, which underpin the diagnosis and treatment of human disease.
-This cutting-edge scientific analysis contributes greatly to the clinical outcomes of patients.
+NHS Biomedical Scientists conduct vitally important scientific tests, which underpin the diagnosis and treatment of human disease.
+This cutting-edge scientific analysis contributes greatly to the clinical outcomes and recovery of patients.

 Choose Standard or Applied Biomedical Science